SreepathyJayanand-IIITDM/Device_Drivers/Lab_1_Set1/README.md

 Some output snippets are attatched as images

 Q3 is written using C language.
-After entering the details, the program writes a shell (sendmessage.sh) which when run sends the mail.
+After entering the details, the program writes a shell script(sendmessage.sh) which when run sends the mail.